 Skip to main content

 Hospice care can help improve the quality of life for people who are nearing their end of life.
 It is usually provided in the person’s home and focuses on physical and emotional comfort.
 You might expect hospice care and Medicare to go hand-in-hand, and sometimes they do.
-Original Medicare covers it if you meet certain requirements.
+Original Medicare covers hospice care costs if you meet certain requirements.

 Qualifications for getting hospice care through Medicare